Hugh O'Neill, Earl of Tyrone: Baron Mountjoy

 Under the leadership of Charles Blount, 8th Baron Mountjoy, the royal army greatly weakened the confederacy.

 In February 1600, Charles Blount, 8th Baron Mountjoy, Essex's successor as Lord Deputy, arrived in Ireland.
 Mountjoy posed a major threat to Tyrone as he began immediately revitalising and restoring confidence in the royal army.
 He assigned commanders George Carew and Henry Docwra to north-west Ulster and Munster respectively.
 In May 1600 the Crown achieved a strategic breakthrough when Docwra, at the head of a considerable army, took up a position at Tyrone's rear in Derry.
 Docwra persuaded several unsatisfied confederacy members to defect to the Crown.
 These Irish turncoats, particularly Niall Garbh O'Donnell, Arthur O'Neill and Sean O'Doherty, emboldened the royal troops and allowed Docwra to significantly weaken Tyrone's forces.

 In September, Tyrone blocked Mountjoy's forces from marching north past Faughart to erect a garrison in Armagh.
 After a two-week assault (known as the Battle of Moyry Pass), Mountjoy retreated to Dundalk.
 The English garrison was ultimately established in November once Tyrone had withdrawn further north.
-Mountjoy focused on destroying Tyrone's cattle and crops, which would damage the Earl's wealth and make him struggle to afford the paid mercenaries which comprised the majority of his army.
+Mountjoy focused on destroying Tyrone's cattle and crops, which would damage the Earl's wealth and make him struggle to afford the paid mercenaries who made up the majority of his army.